-You don’t have to restrict your outdoor culinary activities to using either charcoal or smoking chunks.
+You don’t have to restrict your outdoor culinary activities to using either charcoal or wood chunks for smoking.
 You can use both to smoke delicious meats and veggies, with the charcoal providing the heat and the smoking chunks providing the flavorful smoke.
 It’s a simple but highly effective combination that will take your cookouts to the next level.
 When using charcoal and smoking chunks together, though, you should position them correctly in your smoker or grill.
 So, can you place smoking chunks directly over charcoal?

 Yes, You Can Place Smoking Chunks Directly Over Charcoal

-Because of their thick composition, you can place smoking chunks directly over charcoal.
+Because of their thick composition, you can and should place smoking chunks directly over charcoal.
 When preparing to smoke meats or veggies, go ahead and light your charcoal.
-Once they’ve turned white — this usually takes about a half-hour — sprinkle a handful of smoking chunks directly over the smoldering charcoal.
-The smoking chunks should burn slowly, all while releasing flavorful smoke that’s absorbed into your meats or veggies.
+Once they’ve turned white — this usually takes about a half-hour — place 2 or 3 smoking chunks directly over the smoldering charcoal.
+Because chunks are larger than chips, the smoking chunks will burn slowly and release flavorful smoke that’s absorbed into your meats or veggies.

 While smoking chunks are perfectly fine to place directly over charcoal, you shouldn’t place smoking chips over charcoal.
 Smoking chips are similar to smoking chunks, only they are smaller and thinner.
 As a result, they’ll quickly burn when exposed to direct heat.
 If you place smoking chips directly over charcoal, they’ll release some smoke, but it won’t be enough to create a truly distinct and rich smokey flavor.